You want smart political talk without the meltdowns?

 He only got asked about that one time.

-One time Barack Obama in 08.
+One time, Barack Obama, in 08.

-And I said journalism is dead in 08.
+And I said, Journalism is dead in 08.

-Because there's no honesty, no truthfulness, no integrity whatsoever.
+And today, Donald J. Trump buried it because there's no honesty, no truthfulness, no integrity whatsoever.

-Michael Cohn is in studio with us.
+Michael Cohn is in the studio with us.

-And uh also full disclosure, a personal friend of mine long before this election ever started.
+He's an executive vice president, special counsel to Donald J. Trump, and also, full disclosure, a personal friend of mine long before this election ever started.

-I retweeted the Well, there goes my reputation now, Sean.
+Well, there goes my reputation now, Sean.

-If it if it couldn't have been worse as a result of this fake, you gotta start you you gotta start it right away.
+If it couldn't have been worse as a result of this fake wording, you got to start.

-You know, I'm feeling really good now thanks to Mr. Trump.
+You know, I'm feeling really good now, thanks to Mr. Trump.

 They owe the American people an apology.

-You know, you're mostly a behind the scenes guy, but you did come out and do interviews this election season, and I know it's not your first love because you work for Donald Trump all these years behind the scenes, and and I know the type of person you are.
+And I know it's not your first love because you've worked for Donald Trump all these years behind the scenes, and I know the type of person you are.

 You roll up your sleeves every day, you go to work, you do your 14, 16 hours a day, and you go home, and there's a lot of work to do at home.

-Interesting because there's a tremendous number of people, even before the campaign that come after Donald Trump.
+Interesting because there's a tremendous number of people, even before the campaign, that come after Donald Trump.

 For whatever the reason may be, I feel very loyal to him, to the company, to the children, Melania.